Prateeksingchn/Git-Github-Notes/Readme.md

 Using a `.gitignore` file helps keep your repository clean by excluding files that should not be tracked by Git.

 ---

+# Deleting the branch
+- git branch
+- git branch -d "branch name (for ex- feature/navbar)"

+# how to create and switch to a branch
+- git switch -C feature/add-footer